WARREN COUNTY CONSERVATION DISTRICT

 news

-The annual Poster Contest provides public, private and homeschooled students in kindergarten through 12th grades, depending on district participation, the chance to have their art selected to advance on to the state contest.
-The grade category is: 3-5.
-Each year, the poster topic reflects National Association of Conservation Districts’s annual Stewardship theme and highlights the work of Conservation Districts to protect and enhance natural resources.
+Warren County Soil and Water Conservation District (SWCD) offered the Georgia Association of Conservation District’s (GACD) poster contest to public, private and homeschooled students in 3rd-5th grade in the schools throughout the Warren County SWCD.
+Each year, the winning posters reflect GACD’s annual Stewardship theme and highlight the work of Conservation Districts to protect and enhance natural resources.
 This year’s theme, “Soil.
-Where it all Begins”, celebrates the incredible power of soil to support life in all its forms.
+Where it all begins.”, celebrates the incredible power of soil to support life in all its forms.
 Soil is not just the ground we walk on.
 It is the starting point for healthy food, clean water, thriving habitats, and resilient communities.
 From backyard gardens to forests and city parks, everything begins with what is beneath our feet.
-The deadline to enter the contest is February 27, 2026.

 Warren County Conservation District Offering Feral Swine Control Services